Literary Translator

 Kim John Payne · Translated by Laura Lima

-International best-seller Global parenting reference
+International best-seller Global reference in parenting

 Translator’s note